Compassion in Dying is committed to protecting your privacy. We promise to respect any personal information you share with us and to keep it safe.

 When you visit this website, we automatically collect the following personal information:

-We collect and use your personal information by using cookies on our website – please see our page about how we use cookies.
+We collect and use your personal information by using cookies on our website.

 We collect, store and use the following kinds of personal information: